Management - Graduate Programs

 A provisional decision to admit may be granted when the applicant meets criteria for unconditional or probationary status but one or more applicant credentials are incomplete.
 A deferred decision may be made when an applicant's file is not sufficiently complete to make an admit or deny decision.

-Coursework for the program includes six hours of required work in research and statistical methods, 15 hours of required work in human resources and policy, and thesis or elective hours in related management courses to complete the 36-hour requirements.
-For the students who are accepted into the 30 hour thesis program, the six hours of thesis (taken in the final semester) will involve working closely with one or more members of the graduate faculty from the Department of Management on a research project in a specialized area of interest in human resource management.
+Most students complete the non-thesis track toward the degree.
+For students who are accepted into the thesis track, six hours of thesis (taken in the final semester) will involve working closely with one or more members of the graduate faculty from the Department of Management on a research project in a specialized area of interest in human resource management.

 The curriculum is as follows: